evzpav/betting-game/dokku_deployment.md

 ```

 - Create project on Gitlab
-- Push project to master
+- Add remote repository to the project
-- Set env vars VM_IP and SSH_PRIVATE_KEY on Gitlab
+- Set env vars VM_IP (IP of VM that Dokku is installed) and SSH_PRIVATE_KEY on Gitlab
+- Push project to master (`git push origin master`)

 ```